 Chaco Lowdown Sandal Review

 I would liken the Chaco Lowdown Sandal to being as barefoot as possible while still protecting the bottom of your foot.
 I have tried on many a Chaco in my day and always find them a bit on the heavy side.
-These are definitely a departure and offer a very light weight walkable design.
-With that lightweight, I think you lose a little off-road/adventure performance.
+However, these are definitely a departure and offer a very lightweight walkable design.
+With that light weight, I think you lose a little off-road/adventure performance.
 But you know what?
 I’m ok with that.
 I have some heavy duty sandals for lugging a SUP board down a coast.
 The Lowdown is one of those sandals that just looks good and you can wear anywhere as a statement piece for an almost barefoot feel.

 - Relaxed Color Palette